Buying property in Pyrenees-Atlantiques

 Life in the prefecture of Pau is extremely diverse due to the city’s proximity to the Spanish border.
 Residents there enjoy a melange of urban sophistication with easy access to outdoor adventures within the department.

-If you live on the Atlantic coast of the department, for example in Biarritz or St-Jean-de-Luz, they offer a traditionally ‘Basque’ lifestyle with coastal charm.
+If you live on the Atlantic coast of the department, for example in Biarritz or St-Jean-de-Luz, they offer a traditional ‘Basque’ lifestyle with coastal charm.
 Residents there are encouraged to explore rugged cliffs, surf the waves in the Bay of Biscay and enjoy fresh seafood.

 Further inland you’ll find a plethora of quaint villages which are spotted throughout the Basque country.
 There you can enjoy lively markets, traditional festivals and a small-town community.

 For those more at one with nature, the Pyrenees offer endless possibilities.
-You can ski in winter, hike in summer and enjoy the crisp mountain air all year-round.
+You can ski in winter, hike in summer and enjoy the crisp mountain air all year round.
 The mountainous areas have lots of places to be explored from picturesque valleys to ancient forests and hidden lakes.

 What can you buy for your money in Pyrenees-Atlantiques?

 Home to just over half a million residents, Pyrenees-Atlantiques is a coastal department that also offers countryside appeal.
-Saying that, the department is clearly split into two halves.
+Saying that the department is clearly split into two halves.
 To the west, is the Pays Basque Nord (or French Basque Country) and to the east is the Bearn which is more rural.

 Pau is the prefecture of Pyrenees-Atlantiques.
 It’s a small city that’s been named one of the best places in France for expats on numerous occasions due to its welcoming community, hot summers and mild winters.